 The Hope Scholarship Program (HSP) provides the parent of a public school student who reports an incident at school the opportunity to transfer the student to a public school that has capacity within the school district, receive a scholarship to transport the student to a public school in another school district, or receive a scholarship for the student to attend a private school.
 For purposes of the program an incident includes battery, harassment, hazing, bullying, kidnapping, physical attack, robbery, sexual offense, assault, threat, intimidation, or fighting at school.
-Beginning with the 2018-2019 school year, contingent upon funds, scholarships are awarded on a first-come, first-served basis.
+Contingent upon funds, scholarships are awarded on a first-come, first-served basis.